 Soutache is narrow flat decorative braid often used to conceal a seam.
 The wide variety in 19th century baseball caps, especially the elaborate ones of the 1880’s used it extensively.
 With the advent of the 8 panel cap in the Brooklyn style and the Philadelphia style, by 1910 soutache had taken over.
 Later viewed as old-fashioned, it disappeared entirely by 1940 in favor of 3 color braid.
 It was revived in 1976 to commemorate the 100th anniversary of the National League.

-A standard early 20th century round, soft-crown, wool flannel cap.
+Standard early 20th century round, soft-crown, wool flannel cap.
 Each seam has a braid of contrasting color.
-Inside, is a horsehair front backing and leather sweat band.
+Horsehair front backing and leather sweat band inside.
 The 2” visor is flexible so that it folds in your pocket and has a dark green wool flannel under visor.
 (White/Red 2.5" firm visor)